g-gaston/eks-anywhere/designs/in-place-upgrades.md

 ### High level view
 **TLDR**: CAPI still decides when an upgrade is required but it delegates to an external component the work to perform it.
 After the upgrade process is completed, `Machine` (and maybe `BootstrapConfig`) objects are updated to reflect the k8s component level changes.

-Both KCP and MachineDeployments controllers follow a similar patter around upgrades: they first detect if an upgrade is required and then they read the configured strategy to follow one process or another.
+Both KCP and MachineDeployments controllers follow a similar pattern around upgrades: they first detect if an upgrade is required and then they read the configured strategy to follow one process or another.
 We can find a configurable upgrade strategy field in the [KCP](https://doc.crds.dev/github.com/kubernetes-sigs/cluster-api/controlplane.cluster.x-k8s.io/KubeadmControlPlane/v1beta1@v1.5.2#spec-rolloutStrategy-type) and [MachineDeployment](https://doc.crds.dev/github.com/kubernetes-sigs/cluster-api/cluster.x-k8s.io/MachineDeployment/v1beta1@v1.5.2) objects.
 The strategy is supposed to configure “how” machines are upgraded.

 Given CAPI's infrastructure immutability constraints, this is currently scoped to just machine replacement (the only available strategy is “rolling update”).
 What if in-place upgrades can be just another strategy?
 That fits the current API and abstractions quite well.
 Moreover, what if the logic to follow by the strategy was implemented outside of the core CAPI controllers?